tringular/Basic_minimal/README.md

 In a regular Shiatsu session your body receives treatment by means of the practitioner's weight through her palms and thumbs.
 Depending on your individual need the treatment may work from your surfacing tissues deep into your subconscious mind, thereby helping to heal what needs to be healed.

+Each treatment is unique and evolves during the session.

+You may book your session sending an e-mail to me@mirja.biz .

 ### Flowers

+### About me

 ```markdown
 Syntax highlighted code block